 In summary, the thickness of steel formwork should be flexibly applied according to different situations, mainly based on the actual data of the bridge.
 Choosing an appropriate thickness can result in better effects during the later construction process, and improve the effectiveness of construction.
 In general, we need to pay attention to multiple factors when controlling the thickness of steel formwork.

 The role of bridge building steel formwork is to allow concrete structures to be poured and formed according to the designed shape and size.
 Support parts and fasteners are used to maintain the spatial design position of the formwork.
-To ensure a long service life for bridge building steel formwork, it is necessary to follow standardized operations and achieve corresponding quality standards during the design process.
+To ensure a long service life for bridge building steel formwork, it is necessary to follow standardized operations and achieve corresponding quality standards during the design process, considering different types of formwork systems.
 Each detail will affect the overall effectiveness of the formwork.

 Complete safety accessories, safety facilities, and operation environments that meet operational requirements.